 For instance, if a manager wants to make his employees happy, he may reduce work hours.

-That way employees will have to work less and will get more time to spend with their families.
+That way, employees will have to work less and get more time to spend with their families.

-The employees will be fully satisfied and love their manager.
+The employees will be delighted and love their manager.

 Sound good, right?

 What about the performance?